Ajdin Hasić: Beşiktaş

 Hasić started playing football at his hometown club Budućnost Banovići, before joining the youth academy of Croatian team Dinamo Zagreb in 2014.
 He made his professional debut playing for Dinamo Zagreb's reserve squad against Bijelo Brdo on 1 September 2018 at the age of 17 and managed to score a goal.
 In January 2020, he moved to Turkish side Beşiktaş on a contract until June 2025.
 In February, he was sent on a six-month loan to Ümraniyespor.

 Hasić made his official debut for Beşiktaş on 13 September against Trabzonspor.
 On 3 January 2021, he scored his first goal for the team in a triumph over Kayserispor.

 In March, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
 He won his first trophy with the club on 15 May, when they were crowned league champions.

 In January 2022, Hasić was loaned back to Ümraniyespor until the end of the season.

 In September, he was sent on a season-long loan to Göztepe.

 In August 2023, he was loaned to Sarajevo for the remainder of the campaign.

 Cracovia

 In August 2024, Hasić signed a three-year deal with Polish outfit Cracovia.
 He made his competitive debut for the side against Widzew Łódź on 5 August.
 On 24 August, he scored his first goal for Cracovia in a defeat of Górnik Zabrze.

 International career

 Hasić represented Bosnia and Herzegovina at all youth levels.
 He also served as a captain of the under-17 and the under-19 teams.

 In October 2020, he received his first senior call-up, for a friendly game against Iran and 2020–21 UEFA Nations League games against the Netherlands and Italy.

 Personal life

-Hasić married his long-time girlfriend Ajša in June 2022.
+Hasić married his long-time girlfriend Aiša in June 2022.